rogiervandenberg/rogiervandenberg.nl/_posts/2019-11-13-google-task-queues-on-gcp-with-google-cloud-functions.md

 At Embrosa we are using this in the following way:
 ![Cloud Functions using Task Queue](/img/cfs-with-cloud-tasks-full-solution.png)

-And now, the "other services" are not breaking anymore when we have suddenly a surge in the amount of things done on the left side of the diagram, because Cloud Tasks is taking care of limiting the amount of calls.
+And now, the "other services" are not breaking anymore when we have suddenly a surge in the amount of things done on the left side of the diagram, because Cloud Tasks is taking care of limiting the amount of calls and retrying if something might fail.

 [1]:	https://cloud.google.com/sdk/docs/initializing
 [2]:	https://www.npmjs.com/package/@google-cloud/tasks